 The limit for District Court expected damages is now $50,000 and the minimum procedural amount for Superior Court is $50,000 as of January 2020.

-Handbook of civil procedure in the Massachusetts District Court, by Mark Perlin, Lawyers Weekly
+Handbook of civil procedure in the Massachusetts District Court, by Mark Perlin, 5th ed.
+Lawyers Weekly, 2018.

 Massachusetts litigation forms and analysis, by Anthony M. Doniger, Thomson West.
 Explains the procedural law and provides numerous samples.

 Massachusetts pleading and practice, by Edward M. Swartz, Lexis Nexis.
 Provides numerous sample forms.

 Massachusetts Superior Court civil practice manual, 5th ed., MCLE, loose-leaf.

 Nolo's deposition handbook by Paul Bergman, Nolo, 2018.

 Procedural forms annotated, 6th ed., (Mass.
 Practice v.
 10-10C), West, 2009 with supplement.